jhale/sustainable-scientific-software/courseworks/coursework2/coursework2.md

 ## Practicalities

-Submission by email to [jack.hale@uni.lu](mailto:jack.hale@uni.lu), Subject: Sustainable Scientific Software Homework 2.
+Submission by email to [jack.hale@uni.lu](mailto:jack.hale@uni.lu), Subject:
+Sustainable Scientific Software Homework 2.

 Please ask questions on the course Moodle.

-*Deadline: TBC*
+*Deadline: 2nd July end of day.
+No extensions.*

 The email should contain a link to a GitHub repository with: